Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadiathemer/20240730-arcadiathemer.md

 ![](figures/aug-gradient-1.png)<!-- -->

-There are also bicolor gradients available that are useful for heatmap plots.
+There are also single color gradients available in additions to the gradient palettes that are useful for heatmap plots.
 You can also remove the background color with `background=FALSE`, which is recommended when exporting plots, which is described below.

 ``` r
 library(reshape2)